jupyterhub/jupyterhub/docs/source/reference/rest.md

 ### Use requests

-Using the popular Python [requests](https://docs.python-requests.org) library, (here's example code to make an API request for the users of a JupyterHub deployment) an API GET request is made, and the request sends an API token for authorization.
-The response contains information about the users:
+Using the popular Python [requests](https://docs.python-requests.org) library, an API GET request is made, and the request sends an API token for authorization.
+The response contains information about the users, here's example code to make an API request for the users of a JupyterHub deployment

 ```python
 import requests